A cystic hygroma is a growth that often occurs in the head and neck area. It is a birth defect.

 A cystic hygroma occurs as the baby grows in the womb.
 It forms from pieces of material that carry fluid and white blood cells.
 This material is called embryonic lymphatic tissue.

-After birth, a cystic hygroma usually looks like a soft bulge under the skin.
+After birth, a cystic hygroma most often looks like a soft bulge under the skin.
 The cyst may not be found at birth.
 It typically grows as the child grows.
 Sometimes it is not noticed until the child is older.

 Exams and Tests